Dave Kalkbrenner - Adult Class of 2021

 Hometown: Worthington, OH

-First year Attended BLW / Numbers of years Attending BLW: First Attended in 1993.
-Never stopped coming back and have attended 20 straight years.
+First year Attended BLW / Numbers of years Attending BLW: 1993.
+Never stopped coming back and have attended every year since.

 Favorite Movie and Why: Probably The Breakfast Club.
 A classic movie that captures the trials and tribulations of growing up, the stereotypes that exist in our world, and the theme that we all share such common ground.
 Plus I love hopping around and belting out classic 1980 songs like The Simple Minds “Don’t You (Forget About Me)”.